a-h/lexical/README.md

 # Lexical

-A set of parsing tools.
+A set of parsing tools for Go inspired by [Sprache](https://github.com/sprache/Sprache/).

 ## Input